LLM Application How to Apply

 1. Online Application through American University | APPLY NOW

-- Spring 2014 applications through American University's online system are now available.
+- Fall 2014 applications through American University's online system are now available.

-- Spring and Fall 2014 applications through the LSAC system are now available.
+- Fall 2014 applications through the LSAC system are now available.

 - Please note that LSAC charges a $75 registration fee to use their online application system.
 This fee applies only to LSAC services – applicants will still need to submit the ILSP application fee of $55.